AaltoSciComp/scicomp-docs/training/scip/winter-kickstart.rst

 * Participants from University of Helsinki can follow how to connect to their Kale/Ukko2 cluster by following `their own instructions
   <https://wiki.helsinki.fi/display/it4sci/HPC++Winter+KICKSTART+2021>`__.
+* Participants from University of Oulu: please follow instructions on `how to access the Carpo2 computing cluster <https://ict.oulu.fi/17120/?page&lang=en>`_.

 If you want to get your site listed here and/or help out, contact us via the `CodeRefinery chat